tajjour/balanceU/README.md

 **BDD Test Results:**
 The team completed three BDD tests using Cucumber and Selenium.
 See BDD test result info and screenshot in the following document. **UPDATE WITH NEW DOC FOR PART 4**

 **Continuous Integration Solution & Continuous Deployment Solution:** See Part 3, above.
-We are still using Jenking to automatically run tests, build, and deploy to the server.
+We are still using Jenkins to automatically run tests, build, and deploy to the server.

 **How to View Working Software:** [Link to working build.](http://54.183.213.247:8080/)